 Additional riders can add up, so keep a close eye on your total cost as you build the policy you want.

 In addition to accident and illness insurance, AKC offers optional wellness care plans that will reimburse you for preventive and routine pet care.
-You can choose between the Defender plan for $17 per month or the DefenderPlus plan for $29 per month.
+You can choose between the Defender plan or the DefenderPlus plan for an additional fee per month.
 Both plans offer fixed reimbursement for certain services and, unlike wellness plans offered by other insurers, do not have annual coverage limits.

 The prices below indicate how much AKC will pay out for each service depending on whether you choose the Defender or DefenderPlus plan.